Matthew Milliken has increased upselling revenue at his hotel tenfold. And he’s willing to share the story of how he did it.

 Their goals were to streamline their workflow and future-proof their business.
 “We needed to work with companies that would keep updating their technology over time and evolve with our guests’ needs.”

-After speaking with Oracle, they were introduced to a number of prospective hotel technology partners with integrations, including Canary Technologies.
+After speaking with their PMS provider, they were introduced to a number of prospective hotel technology partners with integrations, including Canary Technologies.